etmendz/Mendz.Library/README.md

 - ReadAllMatch() reads all lines that match a regular expression.
 - YieldLine() yields lines read.
 - YieldLineMatch() yields lines read that match a regular expression.
+- ReadLineMatchAsync() asynchronously reads a line that matches a regular expression.
+- ReadAllMatchAsync() asynchronously reads all lines that match a regular expression.
+- YieldLineAsync() asynchronously yields lines read.
+- YieldLineMatchAsync() asynchronously yields lines read that match a regular expression.
 ## NuGet It...
 https://www.nuget.org/packages/Mendz.Library/